-This assessment was undertaken by the Planning Policy Team.
+- This assessment was undertaken by the Planning Policy Team.
 The likely performance of the options was reviewed systemically against the Sustainability Appraisal Objectives having regard to the decision-making criteria included in the Sustainability Appraisal Framework.
-The impacts identified are based on broad based qualitative predictions supported by relevant studies and evidence.
-With respect to this issue key data which informed the assessment included the Strategic Housing Land Availability Assessment (SHLAA), housing site summaries, the HMA wide Housing Market Areas Assessment, the HMA wide area transport modelling, the Council's GIS constraints mapping, historic environmental assessment data supporting recent planning applications on committed sites (where this remains relevant and up to date), the South Derbyshire Strategic Flood Risk Assessment and Derbyshire County Council Landscape Assessment and Areas of Multiple Environmental Sensitivity study together with on-going and historic consultation responses in respect of the identified options from local utilities and infrastructure providers and local residents as well as relevant consultation with local schools and the Local Education Authority.

-The key technical difficulty encountered in undertaking the appraisal is the lack of detail about the specific design, location and layout of potential sites at the point the appraisal was undertaken.
+The impacts identified are based on qualitative predictions supported by relevant studies and evidence.
+With respect to this issue key data which informed the assessment included the Strategic Housing Land Availability Assessment (SHLAA), housing site summaries, the HMA wide Housing Market Areas Assessment, the HMA wide area transport modelling, the Council's GIS constraints mapping, historic environmental assessment data supporting recent planning applications on committed sites (where this remains relevant and up to date), the South Derbyshire Strategic Flood Risk Assessment and Derbyshire County Council Landscape Assessment and Areas of Multiple Environmental Sensitivity study together with on-going and historic consultation responses in respect of the identified options from local utilities and infrastructure providers and local residents as well as relevant consultation with local schools and the Local Education Authority. - The key technical difficulty encountered in undertaking the appraisal is the lack of detail about the specific design, location and layout of potential sites.
 This uncertainty is significant as the actual effects that sites could have on the environment, local communities and the economy could in many cases vary depending on their extent, detailed design and implementation.
 For example traffic impacts from a scheme would be based on an assumption about the number of dwellings to be provided on the site, and the phasing of site build out.
 However actual impacts may vary where actual delivery is different to that assumed by the Authority, where delivery rates are faster or slower than that assumed or where other measures to restrain traffic generation are built into the scheme.

-Clearly a strategic assessment of this nature cannot investigate the fine grained environmental effects of different development locations this is part of the EIA which is likely to be required to support the design and delivery of strategic sites allocated in the Plan where an EIA is deemed necessary.
-However, without such detail it does add some uncertainty into the assessment process.
-The Authority is seeking to minimise this uncertainty through the use of detailed policies into the Local Plan to influence the layout and design of strategic sites.
+- Clearly a strategic assessment of this nature cannot investigate the fine grained environmental effects of different development locations this is role of EIA (where this is deemed necessary).
+This is likely to be required to support the design and delivery of larger strategic sites allocated in the Plan.
+The Authority is seeking to minimise this uncertainty through the use of detailed policies into the Local Plan to influence the layout and design of strategic sites. - Finally there is also a lack of understanding of potential effects of growth on some types of infrastructure.
+For example the effects of development on local education and transport infrastructure are not fully understood.
+Consultation on these matters remains on-going and the SA will be updated once further information regarding the effects is available.